DOUBLE CHOCOLATE COUNTRY BREAD WITH STRAWBERRIES

 Could I just ferment this dough overnight?

 Absolutely.
 This dough will take longer to ferment compared to a loaf made with just flour, water, salt, and sourdough starter.
 I keep the dough warm and ferment all in one day.
-But, you can absolutely ferment this dough overnight for 12+ hours if you keep the dough cooler (70 F or cooler).
-Watch the dough and try to shape when it has doubled (just over will be okay) after folds are complete.
+But, you can absolutely ferment this dough overnight instead.

 Can I skip the Autolyse?